-You are here: Urology Textbook > Kidneys > Caliceal diverticulum
+You are here: Urology Textbook > Kidneys > Calyceal diverticulum

-A calyceal diverticulum is a cystic cavity of the kidney, which is lined with urothelium and has (or had) a connection to a renal calyx.
-If the diverticulum communicates with the renal pelvis, is is called pyelogenic cyst.
+A calyceal diverticulum is a renal cystic cavity.
+It is lined with urothelium and has (or had) a connection to a pyelocalyceal system.
+Synonym: pyelogenic cyst.

 Epidemiology of calyceal diverticula: